-First off, let’s think about all the ingredients in soda to why we need to keep kids off soda.
+First off, let’s think about all the ingredients in soda.
 Citric Acid, Phosphorous, Aspartame, and Caffeine, just to name a few.
 Kids who drink soda regularly are prone to behavioral problems, showing increased aggression, withdrawal, and difficulty paying attention.
 Beyond behavior, there are several health risks too.

 What Studies Show